northern sky studio

 Filters

-PHLI - Lihue Airport On Sale
+PHLI - Lihue Airport

 The Island of Kauai, appropriately named as 'The Garden Island', is draped in lush green valleys, spiked with rugged cliffs, and adorned with waterfalls - the true definition of paradise.
 And if you are fortunate enough to be headed that way, chances are you'll pass through the island's primary airport, Lihue Airport.